sanying123/documentation/using-the-api/reference.md

 ```

-* `projectId`: A unique identification string per project within your organization
+* `applicationId`: A unique identification string per application within your organization
 * `vulnerability`:
+	* 	`firstDetected`: A unix timestamp for the date and time when our analysis first detected this vulnerability.
-	*  `vulnerabilityId`: An unique id for this particular vulnerability, it is unique accross all organization.
+	*  `vulnerabilityId`: A unique id for this particular vulnerability, it is unique accross all organizations.
-	*  `category`: an OWASP category in which this vulnerability fits?
+	*  `category`: OWASP category of the vulnerability
 	*  `title`: a friendly title for this vulnerability
 	*  `description`: a more complete description of this vulnerability.
 	*  `score`: a float score from 1-9 representing the OWASP severity of this vulnerability
 	*  `severity`: one of `LOW_IMPACT`, `MEDIUM_IMPACT`, `HIGH_IMPACT` which are the levels ShiftLeft assigns according to score.
-	*  `securityEvents `: an integer containing the amount of incidents to the vulnerable endpoint, this counts.
-	*  `blockedEvents `: an integer containing the amount of blocked incidents to the vulnerable endpoint, this counts.
-	*  `calls `: the amount of total hits to the vulnerable endpoints (including the ones that are not necesarily attacks.
+	*  `securityEvents`: count of security relevant events for the vulnerable endpoint
+	*  `blockedEvents`: count of security relevant events that were blocked
+	*  `calls`: total calls on the vulnerable endpoint.
+This represents regular traffic as well as any detected attacks
-	*  `locationURL `: where the affected endpoint is published.
+	*  `locationURL`: where the affected endpoint is published.
-	*  `locationMethod `: the method affected by this vulnerability.
+	*  `locationMethod`: starting method of the vulnerable code path
-	*  `status`: a status set throught the ShiftLeft UI
+	*  `status`: UI configurable status of the vulnerability (Assignees, fixed or ignore state, etc)
-	*  `assignedTo`: if this vulnerability is assigned to someone the field will be set to that person's email.
+	*  `assignedTo`: Person (email) assigned to fix or triage this vulnerability

 A vulnerability is found on an Application through analysis and can be in various versions of the same Application, our API will allow you to slice the applications of your organization in various dimansions to obtain the data you need: